-These present values assume that each named executive officer retires at age 65 for purposes of the Disney Salaried Pension Plan D and the Amended and Restated Key Plan and age 62 for purposes of the Disney Salaried Pension Plan A, and the Amended and Restated Benefit Equalization Plan of ABC, Inc. Age 65 is the normal retirement age under each of the plans and is also the age at which unreduced benefits are payable, except the earliest age at which unreduced benefits are payable under the ABC plans is age 62 for service years prior to 2012.
-The values also assume all participants are unmarried and assume a straight life-annuity payment for an unmarried participant.
+These present values assume that each named executive retires at age 65 (or their age on October 1, 2016, if older) for purposes of the Disney Salaried Pension Plan D and the Amended and Restated Key Plan and age 62 (or their age on October 1, 2016, if older) for purposes of the Disney Salaried Pension Plan A, and the Amended and Restated Benefit Equalization Plan of ABC, Inc. Age 65 is the normal retirement age under each of the plans and is also the age at which unreduced benefits are payable, except the earliest age at which unreduced benefits are payable under the ABC plans is age 62 for service years prior to 2012.
+The values also assume a straight life-annuity payment for an unmarried participant.
 Participants may elect other actuarially reduced forms of payment, such as joint and survivor benefits and payment of benefits for a period certain irrespective of the death of the participant.
-The present values were calculated using the 4.40% discount rate assumption set forth in footnote 10 to the Company's Audited Financial Statements for fiscal 2014 and using actuarial factors including RP2014 annuitant mortality table, projected back to 2007 using MP-2004 projection scale, and generationally with a modified version of the MP-2014 scale for males and females.
+The present values were calculated using the 3.73% discount rate assumption set forth in footnote 10 to the Company's Audited Financial Statements for fiscal 2016 and using actuarial factors including RP2014 annuitant mortality table, projected back to 2007 using the MP-2014 projection scale, and generationally with a modified version of the MP-2014 scale for males and females.
 The present values reported in the table are not available as lump sum payment under the plans.

-Fiscal 2014 Nonqualified Deferred Compensation Table
+Fiscal 2016 Nonqualified Deferred Compensation Table